 At the heart of this exclusive, archive-inspired collection is a passion and commitment to British design and craftsmanship.

 From initial archive research through to finished furniture design, our collaboration with the V&A celebrates a wealth of homegrown talent and expertise.
-Each fabric, printed in Cheshire, has been lovingly recreated from the original subject and the furniture shapes engineered from the ground up in our Long Eaton workshop by true artisans.
+Each fabric, printed to order in Cheshire, has been lovingly recreated from the original subject and the furniture shapes engineered from the ground up in our Long Eaton workshop by true artisans.

 Our beautiful Bursa linen print featuring tulips, pomegranates and rose buds is based on a 16th century silk textile in the V&A collection.